NimaChamika/Unity-Programming-Patterns/README.md

 ### 2.2 Why we use it

-//CODE 1
- public class FileSystem
-{
-    //A static variable which holds a reference to the single created instance private static FileSystem instance = null;

-    //A public static means of getting the reference to the single created instance, creating one if necessary
-    //Lazy Initialization
-    public static FileSystem Instance
-    {
-        get
-        {
-            if (instance == null)
-            {
-                instance = new FileSystem();
-            }

-            return instance;
-        }
-    }

-    //A single constructor, which is private and parameterless (singletons are not allowed to have parameters)
-    //This prevents other classes from instantiating it and it also prevents subclassing (which both are violating the pattern)
-    //But some argue that you should be able to inherit from singletons... private FileSystem()
-    {
-    }

-    //For testing
-    public void TestSingleton()
-    {
-        Debug.Log("Hello this is Singleton");
-    }
-}

 - This file system class will ensure there's only one instance.
 Also we can access it from anywhere without passing it around.

     1. doesn't create the instance if no one uses it : save memory
     2. initialized at run time. common alternative to singleton is a static class.
-But static class get auto initialized so sometimes they will not have access to data loaded at later time.
+But static class get auto initialized. so sometimes they will not have access to data loaded at later time.
     3. it allows subclassing

 ### 2.3 Why we regret using it